lanl/Nautilus/doc/sphinx/src/entity_tag.rst

 A few notes regarding the metastable / excited state:

+- The metastable state index does not have a recognized shorthand like :math:`Z`, :math:`N`, or :math:`A`.
+For example, NDI formats use the symbol :math:`S` while MCNP formats use the symbol :math:`m`.
+For this reason, no shorthand accessor is provided in Nautilus.
 - The metastable state doesn't make sense for elementals, so Nautilus will default elementals to the ground state.
 - Because the metastable state is not well-defined, Nautilus cannot convert between different